 2. Focus on Diversification

 Keep diversification in mind when you are getting started.
-Diversification can make your portfolio more successful, so you may want to consider several investment strategies, property types and geographical locations.
+Diversification can make your portfolio more well-rounded and therefore have higher chances of success, so you may want to consider several investment strategies, property types, and geographical locations.
 By diversifying, you will be more likely to grow a stable, predictable income stream through your retirement.

 3. Research Real Estate Market Trends